-Credit Hours

 Bachelor's degree:

-First-year 0-29.9
+First-year

-Sophomore 30.0-59.9
+Sophomore

-Junior 60.0-89.9
+Junior

-Senior 90.0 and over
+Senior

 Associate degree:

-First-year 0-29.9
+First-year.
+0-29.9

-Senior 30.0 and over
+Senior

 TRANSCRIPTS

 An official transcript is the reproduction of a complete, unabridged permanent academic record validated with the University seal, facsimile signature of the Registrar, and date of issue.
 A Key to Transcript is included which contains a full statement of pertinent definitions.
 A rank-in-class entry is made upon completion of degree requirements.